NewDay-Data/scilint/README.md

 sensible defaults that potentially correlate with higher quality workflows.
-We also let users define the quality line as they see fit through configuration of existing thresholds and ability to add new metrics.
+We also let users define the quality line as they see fit through configuration of existing thresholds and ability to add new metrics (coming soon).
 As use of the library grows we anticipate being able to statistically relate some of the quality relevant attributes to key delivery metrics like “change failure rate” or “lead time to production”.

 # 🤔 Why do I need quality notebooks?